 - Tax statements for people with workplace injuries or illnesses

 View claims registered with your business

-Through your online services account, you can access information about claims registered with your business, including individual claim status, latest payments and approved benefits.
+You can access information about claims registered with your business, including individual claim status, latest payments and approved benefits, through your online services account.
 You’ll also be able to send us messages about the claims, any time.
 To get started:

 - Log in under the businesses tab on the online services page

 - Enroll your account to the service, you’ll need your WSIB account or firm number and additional information to verify your account

 Due to the Supreme Court decision to overturn Bill 124, which capped wages of public service employees, we're recalculating benefits and issuing retroactive adjustments to people impacted.

 Please download and complete the retroactive wage benefits spreadsheet for all impacted employees and email the spreadsheet and sample letter to Bill124@wsib.on.ca.
 You only have to submit one generic letter for all claims.